North Central West Virginia: Public Transit

 A network of intracity and intercity buses is provided in the area by three private services: CENTRA, the Fairmont Marion County Transit Authority, and the Mountain Line Transit Authority.

-The Fairmont Marion County Transit Authority provides bus routes focusing within Marion County, but trips to the nearby cities of Clarksburg and Morgantown are also provided for a charge of $2.00, one way.
+The Fairmont Marion County Transit Authority provides bus routes focusing on Marion County, but trips to the nearby cities of Clarksburg and Morgantown are also provided for a charge of $2.00, one way.
 Free transfers are provided at the Marion County courthouse.
 All routes within the county have a flat rate of $0.75, but for all routes, children under the age of 6 ride free.

 CENTRA is a service based at the southern end of the region, serving the areas around Clarksburg and Harrison County.
 Travel is facilitated by 16 individual lines that run weekdays from 6 AM to 6 PM, and Saturdays from 8 AM to 4 PM.

 The Mountain Line Transit Authority provides bus routes in and around Monongalia County and WVU campuses.
 When WVU is in session, 18 routes around Morgantown provide service from as early as 6 AM to as late as 2:30 AM.
-During summer these hours are slightly reduced, and some routes are eliminated altogether.
-The Grey Line is a special intercity service connecting the area to Pittsburgh for a flate rate of $25.00 per ride.
-For regular routes, standard individual fare is $0.75, with special packages such as monthly passes or individual deviations.
+During summer these hours are slightly reduced, and some routes are eliminated.
+The Grey Line is a special intercity service connecting the area to Pittsburgh for a flat rate of $25.00 per ride.
+For regular routes, the standard individual fare is $0.75, with special packages such as monthly passes or individual deviations.
 Transfers are $0.75, and children 5 and under ride free.